-As the Area Director for Strategic Resource Planning and Implementation at WestEd, Jason Willis oversees and guides the agency’s school finance, governance, and accountability efforts.
+As the Director of Strategic Resource Planning and Implementation for WestEd, Jason Willis oversees and guides the agency’s school finance, governance, and accountability efforts.
 His team supports state, regional, and local education agencies to align their education policies, strategies, and accountability practices in order to achieve more equitable outcomes for students.
 Willis and colleagues provide this support through capacity-building, facilitation of professional learning networks, policy implementation strategies, and analysis of financial data, including data on the effective use of resources.

 Previously, Willis was the Assistant Superintendent of Community Engagement and Accountability for the San Jose Unified School District, where he managed the implementation of a five-year strategic plan.
 Prior to being in that role, Willis was the Chief Financial Officer for Stockton Unified School District, and was Budget Director for Oakland Unified School District.